Owen Coyle

-Owen Columba Coyle (born 14 July 1966) is a professional football manager and former player who is currently the manager of Scottish Championship club Queen's Park.
+Owen Columba Coyle (born 14 July 1966) is a professional football manager and former player who was most recently the head coach of Indian Super League club Chennaiyin.
 He played as a striker for several clubs in England and Scotland, and made one appearance for the Republic of Ireland national team.

 Coyle began his career at Dumbarton, and also played for Clydebank and Airdrieonians before joining English club Bolton Wanderers in 1993.
 He appeared for Bolton in the Premier League before a return to Scotland with Dundee United.
 He went on to play for several other Scottish clubs, including Motherwell, Dunfermline Athletic, Falkirk and St Johnstone.
 Qualifying by descent, he played for the Republic of Ireland under-21s and B team before he made one full international appearance in 1994.